 |

-Doubts on the long-term stability of our solar system arose as the computer specialist Gerald Jay Sussman and astrophysicist Jack Wisdom proved using a special computer built just for such calculations that the planet Pluto had already assumed a chaotic orbit as a result of interference from other plants in our solar system.
+Long-term stability: Doubts on the long-term stability of our solar system arose as computer specialist Gerald Jay Sussman and astrophysicist Jack Wisdom proved.
+They used a special computer built just for such calculations.
+They found that the planet Pluto had already assumed a chaotic orbit because of interference from other plants in our solar system.

-Sussman and Wisdom simulated the motion of all the planets and ascertained that the smaller planets should assume chaotic orbits after approx. 50 million years (2).
-These calculations were confirmed by the French theoretician Jacques Laskar who obtained nearly the same results in 1990 independently of Sussman and Wisdom (3) (4).
+Sussman and Wisdom simulated the motion of all the planets and ascertained that the smaller planets should assume chaotic orbits after approximately fifty million years (2).
+These calculations were confirmed by the French theoretician Jacques Laskar who obtained nearly the same results in 1990, independent of Sussman and Wisdom (3) (4).

-The assumption that the planets in our solar system have been orbiting stably for 4.5 billion years (the alleged age of the solar system), therefore requires critical consideration (5).
+Therefore, the assumption that the planets in our solar system have been orbiting stably for 4.5 billion years, the alleged age of the solar system, has to be considered critically (5).

 These 58 | Menu |